 In the first few weeks after birth, try to detach from everything around you.
 Put your phone aside and focus your attention on your child.
 Giving your baby your undivided attention will strengthen the bonding and help you become more accustomed to each other.

 Ensure the room is warm, undress your baby, leaving only the diaper, and hold them against your body.
-This magical method, known as skin-to-skin, helps with milk production, encourages breastfeeding, soothes the baby, alleviates postpartum blues, and is guaranteed to increase the bond between the mother and the newborn.
+This magical method, known as skin-to-skin, helps with milk production, encourages breastfeeding, soothes the baby, alleviates baby blues, and is guaranteed to increase the bond between the mother and the newborn.

 Disregard the myths that direct responsiveness to a baby's crying will lead to spoiling them.
 In the first months of their life, a baby needs to feel secure, and responding to their various needs is the best way to make them feel safe and enhance their bond with their mother.